cityofaustin/knackpostgres/README.md

 ## Installation

 *If you want to use the `Loader` class to load data to a Postgres database, you'll need to install [`psycopg2`](https://pypi.org/project/psycopg2/) manually.
-Because of installation headaches, it is not automatically.*
+Because of installation headaches, it is not installed automatically.*

 1. Clone this repo